Last Updated on October 20, 2021

 Another fun spot is Leland, recognizable from the many movies filmed here.
 Cape Fear National at Brunswick Forest is one place that’ll convince you why Brunswick County ranks among our favorite weekend getaways in North Carolina.

 Near the top of favorite weekend getaways in North Carolina for families is Bryson City.
-Sitting on the western edge of North Carolina, Bryson City is a quaint small town that packs a punch and their Great Smoky Mountain Railroad is a bucket list experience!
+Sitting on the western edge of North Carolina, Bryson City is a quaint small town that packs a punch and their Great Smoky Mountains Railroad is a bucket list experience!

 Head to the Nantahala Outdoor Center for some rafting, hiking, or just enjoying the river.
 Afterward, take the kids on the Deep Creek trail for an easy hike to three waterfalls.